 Definition of Asynchronous Transmission

-In Asynchronous Transmission data flows in a half duplex mode, 1 byte or a character at a time.
+In Asynchronous Transmission data flows in a half-duplex mode, 1 byte or a character at a time.
 It transmits the data in a continuous stream of bytes.
-In general, the size of a character sent is 8 bits to which a parity bit is added i.e. a start and a stop bit that gives the total of 10 bits.
+In general, the size of a character sent is 8 bits to which a parity bit is added, i.e. a start and a stop bit that gives the total of 10 bits.
 It does not require a clock for synchronization; rather it uses the parity bits to tell the receiver how to interpret the data.
+These parity bits are known as start and stop bits which control the transfer of data.

+It uses character-based synchronization so that the receiving terminal could synchronize itself with the receipt of data on a character.
 It is simple, fast, economical and does not require a 2-way communication.
 Letters, emails, forums, televisions and radios are some of the examples of Asynchronous Transmission.
+The voice-band channels that are of a narrow type and operates on a slower speed are utilized in the asynchronous transfer.
+Here, the transmitting device works manually or intermittently.

 Key Differences Between Synchronous and Asynchronous Transmission